yachoukh/MCW-Line-of-business-application-migration/Whiteboard design session/WDS student guide - Azure Migration.md

 4. To reduce business impact, each migration should be designed to minimize application downtime.
 In addition, to reduce risk, there must be an option to fail-back should the migration experience an unexpected problem.

+5. We are expecting to move all our existing infrastructure to Azure.
+Reducing our on-premises server costs should provide substantial cost savings.
+Can you confirm what savings we can expect?

 ### Infographic for common scenarios